Remote Teams: Ready to Pitstop?

 Activities and inputs are generally easily to measure and track.
 But they are not really results in the truest sense, but rather a proxy for them.
 Hence, they may be called ‘pseudo metrics.’

-A senior executive is probably not going to be very interested in the activity metrics saying something like ‘lets cut to the chase – what is the sales number – the number of sales presentations doesn’t really interest me’.
+A senior leader is probably not going to be very interested in the activity metrics saying something like ‘lets cut to the chase – what is the sales number – the number of sales presentations doesn’t really interest me’.

 Central to the challenge surrounding activity and input metrics is that they assume a clear and static cause and effect relationship between the input / activity and the result – something that is a challenge in complex environments.
 Consequently, these should be review continually.